15+ Space Age Inventions and Technologies We Use Everyday

 22. Wireless headsets were first developed for NASA

 Another space-age spin-off is the wireless headset.
 Originally developed for astronauts during the Apollo program in the 1960s, they were first commercialized in the 1970s.

 During the 70s, the technology was refined and miniaturized for airline pilots and has since become ubiquitous for use in business and pleasure.

-Perhaps the most famous use of the original headphones was when Neil Armstrong delivered his immortal quote, during the first manned mission to the Moon.
-So, the next time you use a wireless headphone, remember that you are wearing a piece of history.
+Perhaps the most famous use of the original headphones was when Neil Armstrong delivered his immortal quote during the first manned mission to the Moon.
+So, the next time you use wireless headphones, remember you are wearing a piece of history.

 23. You can also thank the space-age for CAT scans

 And finally, one last piece of NASA-developed technology - the CAT scan.
 Another product of the Apollo program, CAT scans are today a vital medical diagnostic tool.